 What Happens If Charles Schwab Goes Bankrupt?

 What happens to client stocks, money, portfolio, and account investments if Charles Schwab goes out of business/bankrupt?
-Is Charles Schwab in financial trouble and could it fail?
+Could Charles Schwab fail?

 Could Schwab Go Out of Business?
 Key Takeaways